Six Key Takeaways From Senate Hearing With Facebook Whistleblower

 While there was broadly bipartisan consensus that regulations on the social media platform should be strengthened, Democrats and Republicans emphasized different concerns throughout the course of the hearing.

-After the hearing, Facebook issued a statement suggesting it was open to have the government “begin to create standard rules for the internet.”
+After the hearing, Facebook issued a statement suggesting it was open to having the government “begin to create standard rules for the internet.”

-The hearing itself was initially prompted by an expose by the Wall Street Journal which showed that Facebook had hidden research data on the harmful effects of its platform.
+The hearing itself was initially prompted by an exposé by The Wall Street Journal that showed Facebook had hidden research data on the harmful effects of its platform.
 However, the conversation between Haugen and the subcommittee delved deeper into the company’s practices.

 Here are the six key takeaways from the three-hour-long hearing: